DevGottaDev/leaflet-project-halal-eateries-sg/README.md

 5. [Leaflet](leafletjs.com) for rendering the map
 6. [MarkerCluster](https://github.com/Leaflet/Leaflet.markercluster) for map marker clustering
 7. [Axios](https://github.com/axios/axios) for fetching data from relevant API endpoints.
-8. [Font Awesome](https://fontawesome.com/icons) for icons across the site.
-9. [Google Fonts](https://fonts.google.com/) for styling of fonts.
+8. [Google Fonts](https://fonts.google.com/) for styling of fonts.
-10. [MarkerCluster.LayerSupport](https://github.com/ghybs/Leaflet.MarkerCluster.LayerSupport) for dynamic clustering support for multiple layers
+9. [MarkerCluster.LayerSupport](https://github.com/ghybs/Leaflet.MarkerCluster.LayerSupport) for dynamic clustering support for multiple layers
-11. [Locate.Control](https://github.com/domoritz/leaflet-locatecontrol) for geolocating the users.
+10. [Locate.Control](https://github.com/domoritz/leaflet-locatecontrol) for geolocating the users.

+## Testing
+Testing was carried out via the use of python localhost server as well as VSCode live server plugin.
+A table of the test cases and results can be found [here](https://github.com/RecursiveDev/leaflet-project-halal-eateries-sg/blob/main/readme%20assets/Halal%20Go%20Where%20Test%20Cases.pdf).

+Debugging tools used were the developer's tools from Google Chrome Version 110.0.5481.180.

+## Deployment
+The web app was deployed via [Netlify](https://www.netlify.com/).
+This github repository's main branch was connected via third-party auth to allow Netlify to dynamically fetch and deploy any changes made to the main branch.

+## Credits and Attributions
+1. [OneMap Developer Portal](https://www.onemap.gov.sg/docs/) which was used for the autocomplete search function as well as for reverse geocoding the addresses scraped from MUIS.
+2. [MUIS](https://www.muis.gov.sg/Halal/Halal-Certification/Certified-Eating-Establishments) which was used for scraping to retrieve all Halal-Certified eateries in Singapore.
+3. [Foursquare Developer Portal](https://foursquare.com/developers/home) which was used to fetch data about each restaurant such as cuisine and pictures.
+4. [Bootstrap](https://getbootstrap.com/) which was used for styling the site.
+5. [Font Awesome](https://fontawesome.com/icons) for icons across the site.
+6. [CodePen](https://codepen.io/WhirlwindRhyme/pen/PwrMYE) for the CSS used to allow the logo of the site to spin.